savojard/sb4er-paper/paper.md

 need to cover more operations in order to help to retrieve all the data needed by the specific ones.

-Efforts will be also devoted to periodically update the list of tools and resources, to be aligned with new releases and updates.
+Efforts will be also devoted to periodically update the list of tools and resources to be aligned with new releases and updates.

 # GitHub repositories and data repositories